Exponential ergodicity and Rayleigh-Schroedinger series for infinite dimensional diffusions: Symmetrization of the infinitesimal generator.

 \non We continue with the following important corollary of part $(i)$ of the above proposition.
+Recall that $a$ is the lower bound defined in (\ref{uel}).

-\begin{coro} Consider a uniformly elliptic infinite dimensional diffusion with finite range, bounded coefficients $a$ and $b$ with bounded second order partial derivatives.
-Let Let $(L,\bar D(a,b))$ be its infinitesimal generator and $\nu$ be an invariant measure of such a diffusion.
-Let $A=\sum c_i\partial_i$ be a diagonal first order operator such that the coefficients $c$ are of finite range, bounded, with bounded second order partial derivatives and satisfy the regularity condition {\bf (R)}.
-Assume that $\nu$ satisfies the logarithmic Sobolev inequality.
+\begin{coro} Consider an infinite dimensional diffusion with coefficients $a$ and $b$ and infinitesimal generator $(L,D(a,b))$.
+Let $\nu$ be an invariant measure of this infinite dimensional diffusion and $(L,\bar D(a,b))$ be its infinitesimal generator on $L_2[\nu]$.
+Let $A=\sum c_i\partial_i$ be a diagonal first order operator satisfying condition {\bf (R)} with respect to $\nu$.
 Then, for every $\lambda$ positive we have that for every $f\in D_0$ the following inequality is satisfied,